Geodefi/Portal-Eth/contracts/Portal/modules/Readme.md

 The first use case of Dual Governance is upgrading the code of a package.

-With another contract that acts like a version manager (as Governance), which is Portal (Except for the Portal which manages its own version with an external Senate), we can release new versions for the Packages without distrupting the owner's control.
+With another contract that acts like a version manager (as Governance), which is Portal (Except for the Portal which manages its own version with an external Senate), we can release new versions for the Packages without disrupting the owner's control.

 ![limited upgradability](../../../docs/images/limited%20upgradability.png)